 WHAT ARE YOU PARTICULARLY ENJOYING ABOUT YOUR STUDIES/RESEARCH AT SFU?

-It brings great fulfillment to me academically, personally and professionally to be immersed in understanding my area of research thoroughly and to be supported to engage in a mixed methods approach to my research.
-I am able to bring my passion together with a real need that exists in the field.
+It brings great fulfillment to me academically, personally, and professionally to be immersed in understanding my area of research thoroughly and to be supported to engage in a mixed methods approach to my research.
+I can bring my passion together with a real need that exists in the field.

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR FUNDED AWARDS?

 The BC Graduate Scholarship was such a blessing as it has taken off some of the financial pressure of being in doctoral studies full time.
 As an Indigenous scholar it also provided support and encouragement for me to enter my studies confidently.

 The Philosophy of Educational Theory and Practice, PhD. provides the opportunity to synthesize my life’s work and bring it to full expression in a meaningful way in order to make a difference in the world through creating a narrative that counters the dominant, prevailing approach to mental health which is a construct of the colonial system.